Saving Grace (Philippine TV series): Development

 The project was first revealed on July 15, 2024, after ABS-CBN Studios inked a deal with Nippon TV to do a Philippine adaptation of a Japanese drama.
-Chief operating officer of ABS-CBN Corporation, Cory Vidanes stated:
+Chief operating officer of ABS-CBN Corporation and executive producer of ABS-CBN Studios, Cory Vidanes stated:

 "This is the [Filipino] adaptation of Mother that is created and produced by Nippon TV.
 This is our very first adaptation of a Nippon TV series, and we are very grateful to Nippon TV for entrusting us with the rights for the Filipino version.
 It's a beautiful story that really centers around the importance of family and motherhood and promises to be a very emotionally engaging and heartwarming series that will deeply resonate with the Filipino audience and the non-Filipino audiences worldwide."

 Content business representatives of Nippon TV, Sally Yamamoto and Yuki Akehi, expressed satisfaction with the partnership with ABS-CBN stating:

 "As we celebrate our landmark tenth international deal for Mother, we are delighted to be announcing this adaptation with ABS-CBN.
 We truly believe in ABS-CBN’s production capabilities and that the Filipino audience will love this show.
 Mother is truly a beautiful story, and we are confident that the Filipino audience are going to love it.
 Best wishes to the cast and crew."

 The tenth adaptation of Mother, the series is one of the final projects that the then-head of Dreamscape Entertainment, Roldeo Endrinal, was involved in before his death on February 3, 2024.
 FM Reyes and Dolly Dulu served as directors.

 Casting

 On July 15, 2024, Julia Montes was announced for the lead role.
 During the same week, Janice de Belen, Sam Milby, Jennica Garcia, Christian Bables, and Sharon Cuneta were cast in main roles.
-Zia Grace was announced in the title role, marking her debut as a child actress.
+Zia Grace Bataan was announced in the title role, marking her debut as a child actress.
 Elisse Joson, Aya Fernandez, Adrian Lindayag, Mary Joy Apostol, Sophia Reola, Eric Fructuoso, Andrez del Rosario, and Fe de los Reyes were also announced as part of the cast.